alykhan10/Project-1-Biocompatible-Engineering/README.md

-# Project #1.
-Radiation-Therapy:
+# Project #1: Cellular Automata
-# Mapping Out Optimal Intensities to Target Cancerous Brain Lesions
+# Manipulating Infectious Dynamics of Cancer using Modular Programming

-● Simulated radiotherapy treatment using MATLAB to graphically delineate the malignant region from normal tissue
+● Simulated dynamic interplay of cancerous lesion and immune response in Java based on the 'Game of Life' Theory
-● Constructed the objective function by computing the total ionization exposure for healthy cells and the spinal cord
+● Propagated 4 different cell types; cancer cells, tissue cells, white blood cells and dead cells, by class inheritance
-● Imposed constraints to ensure a lethal dosage of above 7 units is delivered by perpendicular beamlets to the tumor
+● Executed the model stochastically, via polymorphism and cellular automata, to gain insights for cancer diagnostics